Obesity Rates Rise During Pandemic, Fueled By Stress, Job Loss, Sedentary Lifestyle

 "When patients are reporting or individuals are reporting their weight, they tend to underreport.
 So I think that this report will under-capture, actually, the degree of obesity in the U.S.," she says.

 Stanford argues that obesity's growing prevalence has not met with adequate recognition that it is a disease.
-And because it goes largely unrecognized or untreated, it does not surprise her that it continues to increase — especially during difficult times like the last year and half of the pandemic and its economic and social fallout.
+And because it goes largely unrecognized or untreated, it does not surprise her it continues to increase — especially during difficult times such as the last year and half of the pandemic and its economic and social fallout.

 "When we look at factors that play a role in rising obesity, we know stress is one of them," she says.